Coursework Overview

 DEB Required Courses

 The Designated Emphasis in Biotechnology requires enrolled students to complete all coursework and training activities, including a professional internship, to complete the degree and receive the official designation on the doctoral diploma and transcript.
+All courses, with the exception of the internship course, must be completed before the qualifying exam.
 The Biotech Program tracks student progress via an annual progress report, verifies the information in the campus course systems, and will complete a DE Final Verification for graduating DEB students before the doctoral dissertation is filed with Graduate Studies.

 For officially enrolled DEB students to receive a DE Final Verification form to file with their doctoral dissertation, the following course / training requirements must be satisfied: